ASTRO’s MJ prepares to make solo debut with ‘Get Set Yo’

 — 판타지오뮤직 (@fantagiomusic_) October 26, 2021

 According to Newsen, ‘Get Set Yo’ is influenced by Korean trot genre.
 Developed during the Japanese occupation of Korea, trot is a genre of Korean popular music which is known for its repetitive two-beat rhythm.
-The track is produced by Young Tak, a trot producer and singer.
-‘Get Set Yo’ will also featuring Kim Tae-yeon, a child trot singer who had participated on reality series Miss Trot 2.
+MJ’s forthcoming track is produced by Young Tak, a trot producer and singer, and it set to feature Kim Tae-yeon, a child trot singer who had participated on reality series Miss Trot 2.

-The forthcoming single marks MJ’s first-ever solo release since debuting with ASTRO over five years ago.
-However, the K-pop idol has had previous experience with the genre, having debuted in the project trot boyband SUPERFIVE alongside PENTAGON’s Hui through his appearance on the variety show Favourite Entertainment.
+‘Get Set Yo’ marks MJ’s first-ever solo release since debuting with ASTRO more than five years ago.
+However, the K-pop idol has had previous experience with the trot genre, having debuted in the trot project boyband SUPERFIVE alongside PENTAGON’s Hui through his appearance on the variety show Favourite Entertainment.

-In August, ASTRO released their eighth EP titled ‘Switch On’, which featured the track ‘After Midnight’ as its lead single.
+In August, ASTRO returned with their eighth EP titled ‘Switch On’, which featured the track ‘After Midnight’ as its lead single.
 The six-track record had peaked at first place on South Korea’s Gaon Albums chart following its release.